g-gundam/TechnicalIndicatorCharts.jl/README.md

       c=row.Close,
       v=row.Volume
     )
-    update!(aapl_chart, c)
+    update!(golden_cross_chart, c)
 end
 ```

-Notice that it took daily candles from `AAPL` and aggregated them into monthly candles.
+Notice that it took daily candles from `AAPL` and aggregated them into weekly candles.

 > The `update!` function was designed to consume low timeframe candles to incrementally build higher timeframe charts.
 Imagine unfinished 1m candles from a websocket being consumed to generate multiple higher-timeframe views of a single market.
 The hope was that this would facilitate realtime, multi-timeframe analysis.